Adldap2/Adldap2-Laravel/quick-start.md

 7. Now run `php artisan migrate`.

-8. Insert the following service providers in your `config/app.php` file (in the `providers` property):
+8. Insert the following service providers in your `config/app.php` file (in the `providers` array):

    ```php
    Adldap\Laravel\AdldapServiceProvider::class,
    Adldap\Laravel\AdldapAuthServiceProvider::class,
    ```

-9. Now, insert the facade into your `config/app.php` file:
+9. Now, insert the facade into your `config/app.php` file (in the `aliases` array):

    ```php
    'Adldap' => Adldap\Laravel\Facades\Adldap::class,
    ```

-   > **Note**: Insertion of the facade in your `app.php` file isn't necessary unless you're planning on utilizing it.
+   > **Note**: Insertion of this facade in your `app.php` file isn't necessary unless you're planning on utilizing it.

-10. Now run `php artisan vendor:publish` to publish Adldap2's configuration files.
+10. Now run `php artisan vendor:publish` in your root project directory to publish Adldap2's configuration files.

     *  Two files will be published inside your `config` folder, `adldap.php` and `adldap_auth.php`.